bm narragansett green office rachel parcell

 4. Sherwin-Williams Pewter Green

 If you’ve been searching for a dark, sage green, add SW Pewter Green to your list of colors to try.
 It has just the right amounts of green, blue, and silvery gray to create a moody, muted shade.
-When stylist Emily Henderson painted this color on her kitchen cabinets, Instagram went nuts!
+When stylist Emily Henderson painted this beautiful color on her kitchen cabinets, Instagram went nuts!ย It’s a perfect moody paint color for both cabinetry and walls.
 Get a peel-and-stick sample sheet of Pewter Green HERE.

 5. Benjamin Moore Kendall Charcoal